dysphxria/dotfiles/README.md

 * Make sure that you have enabled the **userChrome** option
   1. Go to the address `about:config` in Firefox
   2. Search for `toolkit.legacyUserProfileCustomizations.stylesheets`
-  3. Confirm the option is set to true
+  3. Set it to true

 * Paste the chrome folder into the folder that ends in `-release` `.mozilla/firefox/<your-profile-name>/chrome/`